-If any business executive, head of communications function, or HR messenger, or agency communications for that matter, has any doubt about the ephemeral nature of top down communications, I suggest he/she reflects on the safety briefing in airplanes.
+If any business executive, head of communications function, HR messenger or communications agency for that matter, has any doubt about the ephemeral nature of top down communications, I suggest he/she reflects on the safety briefing in airplanes.

 If you want to do a little zero cost experiment, ask yourself, or better a member of your team, to look at you in the eyes and describe his watch.
 That is, his watch.
 Numbers?
 Roman numerals?
 12 hour number?
 Just 4?
 Date little window?
 Background colour?All that stuff.
 I bet many people are unable to describe it fully, 100%.
 Why?
 We look at the watch all the time and the mind has given up storing a boring, repetitive set of data.

-Top down communication systems of any sort tend to assume, somehow magically, that there are always a bit of zero base, that the new thing is really new, that it deserves attention and will get it, and that a bit of reinforcement is necessary.
+Top down communication systems of any sort tend to assume, somehow magically, that they are always at zero base, that the new thing is really new, that it deserves attention and it will get it, and that a bit of reinforcement is necessary.
 Communicate, communicate, communicate, we have been told, never cease to communicate.
 Well, if that’s the case, good luck with effectiveness.
 You may have a Yellow Life jacket Problem.

-The trick of effective communications is to communicate less, to keep healthy non saturated channels and to master the trick of attention in the first time.
+The trick of effective communications is to communicate less, to keep healthy non-saturated channels and to master the trick of attention in the first instance.
 If the reaction is similar to my mind’s ‘oh no, another yellow life jacket’, then you have a problem.

 Less communication may be the real trick for effective communication.